-- 1. The tax shown on its 2007 return, or - 2.
-The tax shown on its 2006 return (if it filed a 2006 return showing at least some amount of tax and the return was for a full 12 months).
+- 1. The tax shown on its 2008 return, or - 2.
+The tax shown on its 2007 return (if it filed a 2007 return showing at least some amount of tax and the return was for a full 12 months).
 However, a large corporation can base only its first required installment on the prior year's tax.

 In these instructions, "return" generally refers to the corporation's original return.
 However, an amended return is considered the original return if the amended return is filed by the due date (including extensions) of the original return.
+Also, for purposes of determining a required installment, if an amended return is filed for the prior tax year, then "prior tax year" includes the amended return, but only if the amended return is filed before the applicable installment due date.

 The penalty is figured separately for each installment due date.
 Therefore, the corporation may owe a penalty for an earlier due date even if it paid enough tax later to make up the underpayment.
 This is true even if the corporation is due a refund when its return is filed.
 However, the corporation may be able to reduce or eliminate the penalty by using the annualized income installment method or the adjusted seasonal installment method.
-See the Part II instructions for details.
+See the instructions for Part II for details.